AbhishekNair050/SignSpeak-Converter/README.md

 ```

 2. Open your web browser and navigate to `http://localhost:5000`.

 3. Allow access to your webcam when prompted.

-4. Go to http://localhost:5000/trynow and Start signing, the application will translate your gestures into text in real-time.
+4. Go to http://localhost:5000/trynow and you will see two sections:
+   - **Sign to Text**: Start signing, the application will translate your gestures into text in real-time.
+   - **Text to Sign**: Enter a text sentence, and the application will generate a GIF animation of an avatar signing the corresponding gestures.

 `main.py` is the Flask application responsible for setting up the web server and handling the real-time sign language translation process.
 It receives video frames from the client, processes them to extract landmarks, and performs sign language translation using our pre-trained model.
 The translated label and the associated certainty are then returned to the client as a JSON response.
+These labels are added to a sequence which is then feeded to Gemini Pro to form actual sentences.
+Additionally, it handles the text-to-sign feature by tokenizing the input text, retrieving pre-recorded sign language videos for each word, and combining them into a single GIF animation.

-The application is also deployed on Google Cloud Platform (GCP) and can be accessed at https://team-signsync.appspot.com/.
+The application is also deployed on Google Cloud Platform (GCP) and can be accessed at https://project-signspeak.appspot.com/

 ## Models
 The model architecture is based on a transformer structure with convolutional and self-attention blocks.
 Here are the key components: